BenjaminAJ/MediBook-Frontend/README.md

     *   Loading state for the registration button.
 *   **User Authentication**:
     *   Login functionality with email and password.
-    *   Integration with `AuthContext` for global user state management.
-    *   Stores user token and data in `localStorage` for persistent sessions.
+    *   Integration with `AuthContext` for global user state management, storing user token and data in `localStorage`.
+    *   **Admin Login**: Dedicated admin login page (`/admin/login`) with role-based access control.
+    *   **Provider Login**: Dedicated provider login page (`/provider/login`) with role-based access control; direct registration is disabled, and a message advises contacting support.
+*   **Admin Dashboard Features**:
+    *   **Create Provider Account**: A new page (`/admin/dashboard/create-provider`) allows administrators to register new provider accounts with comprehensive details.
+    *   **User Management**: View, delete, and update roles for all users via the `/admin/users` endpoint.
+Displays user details including name, email, and role.
+    *   **Audit Logs**: Retrieve and filter system audit logs via the `/admin/audit-logs` endpoint.
+Supports filtering by user ID and action type (using a dropdown of predefined actions).
+*   **Patient Profile Management**:
+    *   Patients can view and edit their profile information, including personal details, address, and medical information.
+    *   Date of birth field is formatted correctly for display and input.
 *   **Routing**:
     *   Protected routes for authenticated users (e.g., dashboard).
     *   Separate routes for admin and provider dashboards.
 *   **Responsive Design**: Built with Tailwind CSS for a mobile-first approach.
-*   **Error Handling**: Displays messages for registration and login failures.
+*   **Error Handling & Notifications**: Displays messages for various operations using `react-toastify`.

 ## Project Structure